-(I) Segment Reporting
+(k) Segment Reporting

 Operating segments are reported using the 'management approach', where the information presented in a manner consistent with the internal reporting used by the Chief Operating Decision Maker ('CODM').
-The Board has been identified as the CODM, as it is responsible for allocating resources and assessing performance of the operating segments.
+The Board has been identified as the CODM, as it is responsible for allocating resources and assessing the performance of the operating segments.

-(m) Earnings per share
+(I) Earnings per share